mvicens/autofront/README.md

 ### Domains

-On executing Gulp command, an additional parameter can be included (e.g.: `gulp --development` or `gulp build --production`) to indicate the domain of connection path.
-Defaults to `--local`.
+On executing Gulp command, a flag argument can be accepted (e.g.: `gulp --domain development` or `gulp build -d production`) to indicate the domain of connection path.
+Defaults to "local".

 To define them, list it like: